jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- Limit order at a price target
 	- Trailing stop losses (Can use ccxt for this)
 	- Sell in chunks over user specified time (done)
-- Reduce fees using BNB coin and check working for all trades
+- Reduce fees using BNB coin and check working for all trades (done)
-	- Spot (done)
-	- Futures (wip)
-- Print % gain too (done)
 - Machine Learning features
 	- Sentiment feature
 		- For size of position